The following are Core Members (see below for complete bios):

-Linda founded the non-profit organization LINGOs — Learning for International NGOs.
-LINGO’s provides online learning to 70+ international nonprofits around the world including Save the Children, World Vision, The Nature Conservancy, and Habitat for Humanity.
-In 2009, Linda was a Finalist for the Integral Fellow Award from the Microsoft Alumni Foundation.
-She was selected as one of 5 out of 150 applicants for her humanitarian work at LINGOs.
+Linda is the founder of the non-profit organization LINGOs — Learning for International NGOs -- which provides online learning to 70+ international nonprofits around the world including Save the Children, World Vision, The Nature Conservancy, and Habitat for Humanity.

 Rita L. Hansen

 Rita has more than 30 years of engineering management, operations management, and project management experience in a diverse range of industries including steel manufacturing, building products and electronic components manufacturing, distribution & warehousing, telecommunications and software development.
 Rita has successfully spearheaded major projects that include building and expanding manufacturing plants, implementing new technologies for manufacturing processes, performing company-wide system conversions, and re-engineering basic production operations.